natzim/Laraforms/readme.md

 gulp
 ```

-Edit the environment configuration file to match your installation
+Rename the example environment file, then edit the settings to match your needs

 ```
 mv .env.example .env